enmasseio/evejs/README.md

 Methods:

 - `Transport.connect(id: String, onMessage: Function [, onConnect: Function])`
-  Connect a peer with given `id`.
-When a message for the peer comes in, the callback function `onMessage` is invoked as `onMessage(from: String,
+  Connect an agent with given `id`.
+When a message for the agent comes in, the callback function `onMessage` is invoked as `onMessage(from: String,
   message: String)`.
 The method returns a Promise which resolves when the connection is created.
 - `Transport.disconnect(id: String)`
-  Disconnect a peer with given `id`.
+  Disconnect an agent with given `id`.
 - `Transport.send(from: String, to: String, message: String)`
   Send a message via the transport.